Julia Louis-Dreyfus Reveals Breast Cancer Diagnosis With Plea for Universal Healthcare

 Julia-Louis Dreyfus has breast cancer.

-The Veep star revealed her diagnosis in a heartbreaking note posted to Twitter on Thursday.
+ET has learned that the Veep star learned of her diagnosis the day after her historic Emmys win.
+On Thursday, Louis-Dreyfus broke the news to fans in a heartbreaking note posted to Twitter.

 "1 in 8 women get breast cancer.
 Today, I'm the one," the 56-year-old actress revealed.
 "The good news is that I have the most glorious group of supportive and caring family and friends, and fantastic insurance through my union."